mtsang/neural-interaction-detection/README.md

 - requires python 3.6+ and jupyter notebook, tested with pytorch 1.3.1, scikit-learn 0.21.3, numpy 1.17.1

+## Reproducibility
+If you need to reproduce results, please contact me so I can share the original code used for experiments (in Tensorflow).

 ## Reference
 If you use NID in your research, please cite the following: